-Plainfield Township is investing approximately $750,000 in road repairs this summer and fall to enhance travel within the Township as part of a three-year road repair plan.
+Plainfield Township is investing approximately $750,000 in street repairs this summer and fall to enhance travel within the Township as part of a new three-year road repair plan.

-The funds are being matched by the Kent County Road Commission for a total of $1.5 million that will repair, resurface or replace nearly six miles of roads in the Township.
-Repairs are expected to be completed during the 2020 construction season.
+The funds are being matched by the Kent County Road Commission for a total of $1.5 million to repair, resurface or replace more than six miles of roads in the Township.
+Repairs are expected to be completed during the 2021 construction season.

-The Kent County Road Commission manages and oversees the road repair process for the Township and uses multiple methods depending upon the condition of the road.
-Utilizing multiple methods extends a road’s lifespan and addresses road repairs before significant costs and construction are required to fully replace the road.
+The Kent County Road Commission manages and oversees the Township’s road repair plan and uses multiple methods depending on the street’s condition.
+Utilizing multiple methods extends a road’s lifespan and allows for repairs before significant costs and construction are required to fully replace the road.

-The three types of road repairs for the 2020 projects include:
+The three types of road repairs scheduled for this year are:

-3.5-inch mill and fill: The most intensive of the three treatments to be used this year which removes and replaces nearly all the existing asphalt.
+3.5-inch mill and fill: Removes and replaces nearly all the existing asphalt.
 Other sub-surface repairs such as adding gravel to fill low areas or fixing broken culverts are made where needed.

 Single course mill and fill: Removes approximately half the existing asphalt and replaces it with a new layer.